 - Size: Specify the Column that represents the Bubbles size.

 - Color Saturation: Any Numeric value that decides the color of the bubble.

-Let me do some quick formatting to this Power BI filled Map
+Let me do some quick formatting to this filled Map.

-NOTE: I suggest you to refer Format Filled Maps article to understand the formatting options.
+NOTE: I suggest you refer to the Format Filled Maps article to understand the formatting options.

-Hover-over any region to see the country name, and the country population.
+Hover over any region to see the country’s name and the country’s population.